ryanpdwyer/react-eleventy/fys-final-project.md

 A lot of these you could frame as product reviews: are they worth it?
 Is the AI adding something or is it just a buzzword?

+- [TopTen.AI reccomendations](https://topten.ai/best-ai-fitness-and-trainer-apps-review/) Some interesting ones here
+    - Several iOS apps that could be interesting: [Exer Plank](https://www.exer.ai/plank), [Artifit](https://artifit.app/), [Powermove](https://apps.apple.com/us/app/powermove-a-i-home-workouts/id1506826636), [FitnessAI - no free version but does have a 7-day free trial](https://www.fitnessai.com/)
-- [Gatorade Sweat patch](https://www.gatorade.com/gx/sweatpatch) One potential group could try this out
+- [Gatorade Sweat patch](https://www.gatorade.com/gx/sweatpatch) One potential group could try this out (I have two patches - you could get more if needed/desired)
     - [Gatorade intro video](https://www.youtube.com/watch?v=j-DOS8sUx0k)
     - [Gatorade Gx Sweat Patch: good or gimmick?](https://www.youtube.com/watch?v=UgFIKS143Rc)
 - [Freeletics Workout AI Coach](https://www.freeletics.com/en/training/coach/get/)